planet’s core intention is to draw attention to beauty

 who we are, a brief history

-planet can trace its origins back to melbourne in 1991 and it all began with ross longmuir’s intention to build furniture that was beautiful and made sense. in order to design, an understanding of the advantages and limitations of materials and crafting processes was essential. at that stage there were no production furniture design courses in australia that encompassed solid timber. so self-education was pursued through workshops, books, magazines, short courses and lots of opinions from other designers and makers.
+planet can trace its origins back to melbourne in 1991 and it all began with ross longmuir’s intention to build furniture that was beautiful and made sense. in order to design well, an understanding of the advantages and limitations of materials and crafting processes was essential. at that stage there were no production furniture design courses in australia that encompassed solid timber. so self-education was pursued through workshops and study using books, magazines, short courses and lots of opinions from other designers and makers.

 planet relocated to sydney, and the first 35 square meter showroom opened in 1998. it made sense to support the work of friends by showing the work of other australian designer-makers in room settings, alongside planet’s timber furniture.

-planet quickly emerged as the leading site for presentation of australian crafted items for the home and the pioneer of solid australian timber production furniture. clients saw hand crafted pieces for the home set up in situ for the first time and collectable pieces suddenly had a context away from the white cube gallery. from that small beginning, planet has been embraced by australians and visitors alike. it has continued to grow, moving to larger premises on crown street in 2000 and now to our spacious 300 square meter commonwealth street showroom, where we can display our full range of furniture, and home-wares. the launch in 2011 of this our online showroom is our next exciting expansion.
+planet quickly emerged as the leading site for presentation of australian crafted items for the home and as the pioneer of solid australian timber production furniture. clients saw hand crafted pieces for the home set up in situ and collectable pieces suddenly had a context away from the white cube gallery. from that small beginning, planet has been embraced by australians and visitors alike. it has continued to grow, moving to larger premises on crown street in 2000 and now to our spacious 300 square meter commonwealth street showroom, where we can display our full range of furniture, and home-wares. as well as the launch in 2011 of this our online showroom is our next exciting expansion.

 the spotted gum that we use is approximately three times denser than many other hardwoods from elsewhere in the world. combining these characteristics with the best quality joinery and sealing finishes adds years to the lifespan of our products. spotted gum is grown from southern queensland to southern new south wales and comes in a range of colours and develops a beautiful rich depth of patina as it ages. many other materials are also used in our furniture such as metals, glass and upholstery materials.